normanormata/norma-normata/_pages/bd.md

 (2) When a minister has been absent from the meetings of presbytery for two years and the presbytery after diligent search is unable to find him, his name shall be erased from the roll.

-## Chapter VI
-Censure and Restoration
+## Chapter VI: Censure and Restoration
 A. Censure
 1. In judicial discipline there are five degrees of censure: admonition, rebuke, suspension, deposition, and excommunication.
 Censures shall be pronounced in the name and by the authority of the Lord Jesus Christ, as an act of the whole church, by the moderator on behalf of the trial judicatory.